Link Search Menu Expand Document

 Adjust Fixed

-In a similar way as a general adjust percentage rule, an adjust fixed rule can be added.
-The difference between these two rule types is that an adjust fixed rule uses a fixed amount as a discount or an uplift, rather than a percentage.
-Below follow the steps to add an adjust fixed rule.
+Like a general Adjust Percentage rule, an Adjust Fixed rule can be added.
+The difference between these two rule types is that an Adjust Fixed rule uses a fixed amount as a discount or uplift, rather than a percentage.
+Below follow the steps to add an Adjust Fixed rule.

 Step by step: How to add an “Adjust Fixed” rule:

-- In the field [Rule Name], write “ADJUST FIXED” combined with the product cluster.
-In case the rule is customer specific, add the customer’s name in front of the product cluster name.
+4. In the field [Rule Name], write “ADJUST FIXED” combined with the Product Category.
+If the rule is customer-specific, add the customer’s name in front of the Product Category name.

-- Add an appropriate [Rule Order], this could be on the same height as an adjust percentage would be.
+5. Add an appropriate [Rule Order], this could be at the same height as an Adjust Percentage would be.
 Otherwise, this could be after a SUM rule if the fixed amount is discounted or uplifted on a whole product category.

-- In the [Product Cluster] field, add the product (cluster) the rule should apply to.
+6. In the [Product Category] field, add the product (cluster) the rule should apply to.

-- In the [Value] field, add the amount.
-A positive number will function as an uplift, while a negative number will function as a discount.
+8. In the [Value] field, add the amount.
+A positive number will function as uplift, while a negative number will function as a discount.

 Figure Pricing Rules 7: Adjust Fixed Type pricing rule